jenyu7/dwsource/lct-4.md

 ## Monday, 12/04 Memes by Anthony Hom
 **Tech News**: [Go Oreo ...
 Towards the Androids](https://www.digit.in/mobile-phones/android-oreo-go-announced-will-come-with-lightweight-apps-and-data-saving-features-for-low-end-phone-38482.html)

-**Yes, another tech news**: [Text 911 Efficiency for Minnesota](http://m.startribune.com/text-to-911-is-minnesota-s-new-emergency-texting-service/462075943/?section=local)
+**Yes, another tech news**: [Texting 911 Efficiency for Minnesota](http://m.startribune.com/text-to-911-is-minnesota-s-new-emergency-texting-service/462075943/?section=local)

 We continued talking about how we can manipulate shared memory for class.